abdulaleem21/Docs/zoho/MFA.md

 #### Why YubiKeys?

 YubiKeys are different kinds of security keys which let you use MFA to protect your accounts.
 You can select the YubiKey which better suits your needs, and then  use the security key to enhance the security of your Zuko account.
-You can even use Yubikeys to access your account securely on Android and iOS mobile phones (If they are supported).
+You can even use YubiKeys to access your account securely on Android and iOS mobile phones (If they are supported).

 [Click here](https://www.yubico.com/products/) to view the different types of YubiKeys.

 [Click here](https://www.yubico.com/in/quiz/) to take a quiz and find out which YubiKey suits your needs better.

-#### How to use Yubikey based MFA?
+#### How to use YubiKey based MFA?

 Once you have got your YubiKey, follow the steps to register your YubiKey with your Zuko account: